Yosemite National Park: Climate

 Yosemite has a Mediterranean climate (Köppen climate classification Csa), meaning most precipitation falls during the mild winter, and the other seasons are nearly dry (less than three percent of precipitation falls during the long, hot summers).
 Because of orographic lift, precipitation increases with elevation up to 8000 ft where it slowly decreases to the crest.
 Precipitation amounts vary from 36 in at 4000 ft elevation to 50 in at 8600 ft.
 Snow does not typically accumulate until November in the high country.
 It deepens into March or early April.

 Mean daily temperatures range from 25 °F to 53 °F at Tuolumne Meadows at 8600 ft.
 At the Wawona Entrance (elevation 5130 ft), mean daily temperature ranges from 36 to 67 °F. At the lower elevations below 5000 ft, temperatures are hotter; the mean daily high temperature at Yosemite Valley (elevation 3966 ft) varies from 46 to 90 °F. At elevations above 8000 ft, the hot, dry summer temperatures are moderated by frequent summer thunderstorms, along with snow that can persist into July.
 The combination of dry vegetation, low relative humidity, and thunderstorms results in frequent lightning-caused fires as well.

 At park headquarters (elevation 4018 ft), January averages 38.0 °F, while July averages 73.3 °F. In summer, the nights are much cooler than the days.
-An average of 45.5 days have highs of 90 °F or higher and an average of 105.6 nights with freezing temperatures.
-Freezing temperatures have been recorded in every month of the year.
+An average of 45.5 days have highs of 90 °F or higher and an average of 105.6 days have freezing temperatures, which have been recorded in every month of the year.
 The record high temperature was 112 °F on July 22 and July 24, 1915, while the record low temperature was -7 °F on January 1, 2009.
 Average annual precipitation is nearly 37 in, falling on 67 days.
-The wettest year was 1983 with 66.06 in and the driest year was 1976 with 14.84 in.
+The wettest "rain year" was from July 1937 to June 1938 with 58.64 in and the driest from July 1976 to June 1977 with 14.81 in.
 The most precipitation in one month was 29.61 in in December 1955, and the most in one day was 6.92 in on December 23, 1955.
 Average annual snowfall is 39.4 in.
 The snowiest winter was 1948–1949 with 176.5 in.
 The most snow in one month was 175.0 in in January 1993.

 In addition to the typical weather patterns, Yosemite is also impacted by the Mono winds, which are strong, dry winds that blow down the Sierra Nevada slopes, especially during the late fall through spring.